cubonetwork/cubo-schematics/README.md

---styleext <type>              The file extension to be used for style files --spec <boolean>               Specifies if a spec file is generated --root <boolean>               Specifies if a root module is generated --translate <boolean>          Flag to indicate if the component have structure of translate.
+--styleext <type>              The file extension to be used for style files --spec <boolean>               Specifies if a spec file is generated --root <boolean>               Specifies if a root module is generated --translate, -i18n <boolean>   Flag to indicate if the component have structure of translate.
+--children, -cc <boolean>      Flag to indicate if the component is a children.
 ```

 ## License